chef-boneyard/chef-provisioning/README.md

 ### Fog (EC2, Openstack and friends)

-chef-metal also comes with a [Fog](http://fog.io/) provisioner that handles provisioning to Openstack, Rackspace, Amazon's EC2 and other cloud drivers.
+chef-provisioning also comes with a [Fog](http://fog.io/) provisioner that handles provisioning to Openstack, Rackspace, Amazon's EC2 and other cloud drivers.
 Before you begin, you will need to put your AWS credentials in ~/.aws/config in the format [mentioned in Option 1 here](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#d0e726).
 There are other ways to specify your credentials, but this is the standard one for the Amazon CLI.

 Once your credentials are in, basic usage looks like this: